 This was at a time when Williams was struggling financially and had the option either to pay for its engines, or run Nakajima.

-His first full season was promising, with four points finishes in the first half of the season, but his form soon trailed off.
+His first full season was promising, with four points finishes in the first half of the year, but his form soon trailed off.

 That trend continued in 2009 as he failed to score a single point despite being marginally closer to team-mate Nico Rosberg in qualifying.

-Nakajima is a lynchpin of Toyota’s sportscar programme to this, winning Le Mans three times, the World Endurance Championship in 2018/19 and even bagging a couple of Super Formula titles to keep his single-seater hand in.
+Nakajima was a lynchpin of Toyota’s sportscar programme into the 2020s, winning Le Mans three times, the World Endurance Championship in 2018/19 and even bagging a couple of Super Formula titles to keep his single-seater hand in.
+He’s now part of Toyota’s WEC team management.

 Katayama didn’t make much of an impression during his first two seasons in F1 with Venturi Larrousse and Tyrrell when he stepped up after winning the 1991 Japanese F3000 crown, but showed genuine pace in the nimble 1994 Tyrrell.